BambiMC/fnbgblog/src/content/blog/fnbg-post7.md

 ## Type-Doc Documentation

-Module prefixes: There are not corresponding tests for every module file, the modules sometimes simply combine topic-specific methods (e.g. ModelerModules)
+Module prefixes: There are not corresponding tests for every module file, the modules sometimes simply combine topic-specific methods
 How we design documentation comments:

 ```typescript